talestonini/gmail-black-book/README.md

 - Input box to insert filters to your Gmail inbox
 - The list of filters already in place
 - Option to delete each filter individually
-- Option to process the black list manually

 Have a look at it live at the Google App Engine: [https://black-book-1221.appspot.com](https://black-book-1221.appspot.com)